Izzilab/MatriCom-analyses/CS/README.md

 The workflow is divided into a preparation step, followed by a four-part case study (Figure 1):
 * **[Part 0 - Build reference lists](#part-0---build-reference-lists)**: Process kidney scRNA-seq dataset with MatriCom and build metadata table, glossary of harmonized cell type labels, and lists of ECM-receptor gene pairs.
-* **[Part 1 - Full kidney communication network](#part-1---full-kidney-communication-network)**: Includes all communication pairs detected by default MatriCom analysis.
+* **[Part 1 - Full kidney communication network](#part-1---full-kidney-communication-network)**: Includes all communication pairs detected after running MatriCom.
-* **[Part 2 - Fibroblast communications](#part-2---fibroblast-communications)**: Includes only the subset of communication pairs established by fibroblasts and their partners.
+* **[Part 2 - Fibroblast communications](#part-2---fibroblast-communications)**: Includes the subset of communication pairs established by fibroblasts and their partners.
-* **[Part 3 - ECM-receptor communications](#part-3---ecm-receptor-communications)**: Includes only the subset of communication pairs that represent experimentally validated ECM-receptor interactions, where ligands are matrisome genes expressed by fibroblasts.
+* **[Part 3 - ECM-receptor communications](#part-3---ecm-receptor-communications)**: Includes the subset of communication pairs that represent experimentally-validated ECM-receptor interactions, where ligands are matrisome genes expressed by fibroblasts.
-* **[Part 4 - Collagen VI-receptor communications](#part-4---collagen-vi-receptor-communications)**: Includes only the subset of ECM-receptor communication pairs involving collagen VI ligand genes, expressed by fibroblasts, and their receptors.
+* **[Part 4 - Collagen VI-receptor communications](#part-4---collagen-vi-receptor-communications)**: Includes the subset of ECM-receptor communication pairs involving collagen VI ligand genes expressed by fibroblasts, and their receptors.

 ![](f1.png)
 **Figure 1.
 Overview of Kidney Case Study.**